goutamthakur/flight-auth-service/README.md

-⚠️ **Attention:** This service is currently under development and not ready for use.

 # Flight Auth Service
 The goal of this service is to handle user authentication and authorization using email and password, along with token management.